-As previously stated, GHG emissions associated with the buildout under the proposed project would exceed the SCAQMD thresholds of 3,000 MT $CO_2e/yr$ and 4.1 MT $CO_2e/yr/SP$ .
-Since GHG is a global issue, it is unlikely that the proposed project would generate enough GHG emissions to influence GHG emissions on its own; however, because project-related $CO_2e$ emissions would exceed the SCAQMD's thresholds, the proposed project would have a significant contribution to cumulatively considerable GHG emission impacts.
+As previously stated, GHG emissions associated with the buildout under the proposed project would exceed the SCAQMD threshold of 3,000 MT CO_2e/yr .
+Since GHG is a global issue, it is unlikely that the proposed project would generate enough GHG emissions to influence GHG emissions on its own; however, because project-related CO_2e emissions would exceed the SCAQMD's threshold, the proposed project would have a significant contribution to cumulatively considerable GHG emission impacts.